Oliiveralien/DPNet/README.md

 Such a dual-pyramidal structure along with dynamic normalization significantly improve the inpainting quality, outperforming existing competitors.
 Comprehensive experiments conducted on three benchmark datasets demonstrate that our DPNet performs favorably against the state-of-the-arts.

-## Evaluation on GMacs and Parameters number
-GFLOPs = 55.58

-One can also evaluate any model by running `./flops_count.py`.

 ## Code
 * Code will be realeased soon.